dpvreony/docfx-mermaidjs/README.md

 ## Introduction

-This DocFX MermaidJS plugin is a wrapper around the mermaid-cli NPM package.
+This DocFX MermaidJS plugin is a wrapper around the mermaid NPM package.
 It is aimed at doing build time generation of the mermaid diagram so:

 * The syntax can be validated at build time.
 * The image is only built once.